-As to whether the interference was necessary in a democratic society, the Court first reiterated that due to the internet’s important function for receiving and imparting information, it is protected under Article 26 of the Constitution which guarantees freedom of expression.
+As to whether the interference was necessary in a democratic society, the Court first reiterated that due to the Internet’s important function for receiving and imparting information, it is protected under Article 26 of the Constitution which guarantees freedom of expression.
 The Internet facilities the public’s right to access information by enabling citizens to actively participate in public debate.
 Therefore, the State and public authorities must carefully assess regulations and measures related to social media platforms. [para.
 67-69].
-Consequently, the Court emphasized that the removal of content or an immediate ban on access to the Internet by a decision of the Presidency of BTK under Article 8/A of the law is an exceptional means to be applied only in case of urgent necessity.
+Consequently, the Court emphasized that the removal of content or an immediate ban on access to the Internet by a decision of the Head of BTK under Article 8/A of the law is an exceptional means to be applied only in case of urgent necessity.
 Therefore, the authorities must carefully consider the social consequences before resorting to this procedure.
 If the necessity of the interference is not prima facie and the assessment of whether online content poses a threat to democratic order requires a detailed examination, a judicial decision must be adopted rather than a blocking order by an administrative authority, which would constitute an exceptional measure.
 [74-76]

-The Court noted that while access to Wikipedia was blocked pursuant to Article 8/A, neither the administrative authorities, nor the inferior courts adequately considered the relevant provision of the law.
+The Court noted that while access to Wikipedia was blocked pursuant to Article 8/A, neither the administrative authorities, nor the inferior courts, in this case, the Ankara 1st Criminal Judgeship of Peace as well as the Ankara 2nd Criminal Judgeship of Peace which rejected the appeals, adequately considered the relevant provision of the law.
 According to the Court, the causal link between the impugned content and the legal reason underlying the restriction was not established and the existence of the urgent necessity was also not demonstrated. [para.
 87]

 Furthermore, the Court noted that the interpretation of legal grounds such as ‘maintaining of national security and public order, prevention of the offenses,” in a broad sense, might lead to arbitrary practices and violate freedom of expression.
 In the present case, there was no concrete basis for the interference, as the administrative order to block access based on a need for “maintaining national security and public order” was not prima facie.
 The Court also observed that the appeal of the applicants against the blocking order was rejected on the ground that the impugned content “had tarnished the reputation of the state”, a ground that could not be considered, according to the Court, under the terms of “maintaining national security and public order”.
 The Court found that such a broad interpretation of the grounds for interference prescribed by the law without establishing concrete links left individuals in a state of uncertainty and made the legal rule unforeseeable.
 The chilling effect created by this situation would cause a severe restriction on the freedom of expression of a broad base of the population. [para.
 88-89]